 In his work on innovation adopter categories, Rogers (2003) has estimated the average annual number of contacts with change agents by different types of adopters.
-It comes as no surprise that Innovators score the highest with 20 contacts a year, early adopters average 15, early majority 12, late majority 5, and laggards 3.
+It comes as no surprise that innovators score the highest with 20 contacts a year, early adopters average 15, early majority 12, late majority 5 and laggards 3.
 ‘Change agent contact is one of the variables most highly related to innovativeness’ (Rogers, 2003, p.
 382), but change agents are faced with two major issues: information overload and social marginality in that change agents (whether internal or external) occupy the territory midway between the change agency and the client system.
-Rogers (2003, pp.282-4) identifies seven roles for the change agent in the process of introducing innovation to a client system.
-Change agents develop and articulate a need for change; once the change agent is perceived as credible and trustworthy, information exchange takes place; they diagnose client problems; they create an intent for change in the client system; intent is translated to action; the innovation being adopted is stabilised to prevent discontinuance and, in conclusion, change agents puts themselves out of business by developing the innovating organisation’s ability to manage change without them.
-While this would seem to be focussed on the internal change agent (who moves on to a new problem) these roles are also applicable to external consultant change agents.
+Rogers (2003, pp.282–4) identifies seven roles for the change agent in the process of introducing innovation to a client system.
+Change agents develop and articulate a need for change; once the change agent is perceived as credible and trustworthy, information exchange takes place; they diagnose client problems; they create an intent for change in the client system; intent is translated to action; the innovation being adopted is stabilized to prevent discontinuance and, in conclusion, change agents puts themselves out of business by developing the innovating organization’s ability to manage change without them.
+While this would seem to be focused on the internal change agent (who moves on to a new problem) these roles are also applicable to external consultant change agents.

-The legitimacy of external change agents will be tested against the extent to which they provide a convincing rationale for a new product, process, or system for a specific organisation.
-The internal change agent may be a member of staff recognised for relevant skills in facilitating innovation in relevant business or technological areas.
+The legitimacy of external change agents will be tested against the extent to which they provide a convincing rationale for a new product, process, or system for a specific organization.
+The internal change agent may be a member of staff recognized for skills in facilitating innovation in relevant business or technological areas.
 The higher in the hierarchy the internal change agent’s position, the more efficient the innovation adoption is likely to be (Warrick, 2013).
-Gilley et al., (2001, p.234) suggests that the internal change agent may be the CEO, but that is to confuse the role of change catalyst with decision maker.
+Gilley et al., (2001, p.234) suggests that the internal change agent may be the CEO, but that is to confuse the role of change catalyst with decision-maker.

 The external change agent may be a consultant or an academic with an ability to place new products or practices within a wider context.
 Internal or external, they act as influencers, people who persuade and motivate; enablers who network, identifying coalitions and partnerships; they bring people and resources together; encouraging self-reliance in others and not taking no for an answer.
-The change agent clearly enjoys change and then disappears, moving on to the next project (if an insider), or leaving the organisation (if an external change agent).
+The change agent clearly enjoys change and then disappears, moving on to the next project (if an insider), or leaving the organization (if an external change agent).
 It is the responsibility of the sponsor to ensure that the implemented innovation/change is lasting.
 But first it may be necessary to take a ‘holiday’ from the problem, generating material that has no apparent connection with it, ‘making the familiar strange and the strange familiar’ (Cawsey et al., 2012, p.286).
-The legitimacy of external change agents will be tested against the extent to which they provide a convincing rationale for the new product, process or system for a specific organisation.
-While the change agent must possess a high degree of expertise in the innovation to be adopted, he/she must be an enquiring and challenging facilitator who draws ideas from others, identifying expertise both inside and outside the organisation.
+The legitimacy of external change agents will be tested against the extent to which they provide a convincing rationale for the new product, process or system for a specific organization.
+While the change agent must possess a high degree of expertise in the innovation to be adopted, he/she must be an enquiring and challenging facilitator who draws ideas from others, identifying expertise both inside and outside the organization.

 Roles of the change agent